-The most exclusive delicatessens and places of taste in Forte dei Marmi
+The most exclusive delicatessens in Forte dei Marmi

 The fishmongers, delicatessens and delicatessens not to be missed in the well-known Versilia town

-Open your eyes, whet your appetite, let yourself be tempted by the taste buds: Versilia at the table is a triumph of flavours from the sea and the land that blend together in a truly extensive gastronomic offering.
+Open your eyes, tantalise your palate, let yourself be taken by the throat: Versilia at the table is a triumph of flavours from the sea and the land that blend together in a truly extensive gastronomic proposal.
 Not only restaurants, but also exclusive delicatessens where you can stop and buy the tastiest products to take home.

 Peck - Forte dei Marmi

 ph: +39 0584 1661420

 Peck has arrived in Forte dei Marmi with its Gastronomia e Enoteca in the heart of the centre, near the famous market square and a few steps from the sea.
 A space consecrated to the excellence of knowing how to drink and eat well.
 A veritable universe of tastes and flavours, starting with the timeless classics of Peck Gastronomy - Russian salad, veal in tuna sauce, prawns in cocktail sauce, pâté - to name but a few, and then cheeses, cured meats, specialities in oil, caviar and some special dishes proposed with the sea in mind such as panzanella, sole, octopus and raw fish.
 The gastronomic offer is accompanied by a wide selection of fine wines and champagnes, Peck's CEO Leone Marzotto told us more about it.